 The family drama is about a young girl who dreams of being a superhero but her health says otherwise.
 Starting as a wild idea from her elder sister, her village decides to make her childish dream come true.
 The plot is almost fantastical, but the Kikuyu dialogue and rural environment made it so relatable.

 I was so proud to hear Kenyan music playing throughout the movie, starting with Don Ngartia’s Mirabelle and later Just A Band.
-The project also involved the creative minds of musician Silas Miami, Kenyan filmmaker Mugambi Nthiga and the video producer Enos Olik.
+This project also involved the creative minds of musician Silas Miami, filmmaker Mugambi Nthiga and the video producer Enos Olik.

 (Fun fact: Did you know Jo’s elder sister is the same girl in Ayrosh’s music video for Shuga Mami?
 Yup, I was shocked too.)